 When you write your app, you create default and alternative resources

 for your app to use.
 When users run your app, the Android system

-selects which resources to load, based upon the device's locale.
+selects which resources to load based on the device's locale.

 To create resources, you place files within

 specially named subdirectories of the project's